Why Scooters and Motorcycles Are So Popular in Southeast Asia

 Scooter navigating down narrow Vietnamese Laneway

-Affordability also plays a huge role in their popularity of motorcycles.
-For many people in the region, buying a car is financially out of reach, but a scooter or motorcycle is a much more affordable option costing as little as USD$250 for a decent one.
+For many in Southeast Asia, buying a car is financially out of reach, but a scooter or motorcycle is much more affordable.
+Decent models can cost as little as USD $250.

 Pictures of scooters for sale on Facebook marketplace